complexity-methods/CSA-assignments/CMBSAL04_ASSIGNMENTS_GlobalScaling.md

 * Common data preparation before running fluctuation analyses like `SDA`:
     + Normalize the time series (using `sd` based on `N`, not `N-1`, e.g. by using `ts_standardise()`, or use the arguments of the function `fd_sda()`)
     + Check whether time series length is a power of `2`.
 If you use `nextn(length(TS),factors=2)`, the number you get is the length your time series should be to create equal bin sizes.
 You can pad the series with 0s before analysis, look at package `invctr` at the infix function `%+]%`.
-* Perform `sda` on the 5 time series, use `minData = 6` to exclude the larger bin sizes from estimating  the scaling relation.
+* Perform `sda` on the 5 time series, use `dataMin = 6` to exclude the larger bin sizes from estimating  the scaling relation.
 * Compare what you find for `fd_sda()` to the other techniques (`fd_RR`,`SampEn`, `acf`, `pacf`)